Last night was an interesting Wednesday night.

 “You didn’t voice-note him to tell him that did you?”

 “Yeah.
 I’m not leading anyone on!
 I was straight from the start… ”

 ” Hey!
 I was trying to do the right thing, it just didn’t turn out that way…”

 ” I always enjoy hearing you reject other men, and not just me. “

 “Oh- Ha, ha.”

 The conversation ended after he hung up, whilst I was mid-song, belting out Dolly Parton’s ‘Working 9-5’.

 It was weird having dialogue with him, or unusual should I say- after our messy break-up.
 Which ended on the off note of him not wanting to be friends and then appearing out of nowhere for my 24th.
 He arrived incredibly high, with a unicorn balloon, cake, instant camera and a love letter that he said he forgot he wrote on the back of my card….

-But M kind of operated that way- he was hard to figure out.
-A tapestry of Palestine, Dubai, Boston, London and now Australia.
+But Max kind of operated that way- he was hard to figure out.
+A tapestry of Palestine, US and now Australian.
 He was adaptive and smart, just not relationship smart.